What Are the Rules to Using Color in Stage Lighting?

 1. Sit down at your lighting console with just RGB lights selected.

-CMY Colour Mixes
+CMY Color Mixes

 Cyan at Full + Yellow at Full = Green